le717/webring/README.md

 As illustrated, a no-js fallback is recommended for visitors to your site that may have JavaScript execution disabled or lack JS support completely in their browser.

-Note this could potentially be slow, depending on the number of entries in the ring.
+Note this could potentially be slow, depending on the number of entries.
 This script is also not minified, which could also increase your page load time.
-If you want or need greater control over loading and displaying the wrbring, it is suggested to manually call the webring's root URL to fetch the entries and display them as you desire.
+If you want or need greater control over loading and displaying the webring, it is suggested to manually call the root URL to fetch the entries and display them as you desire.

 ### Discord channel logger

-If the [Discord](https://discord.com) logger is enabled and configured, links that are found to be rotting or rotted will be reported in a Discord channel.
-This can be helpful for keeping up with the webring's health and ensuring recorded sites are available.
+If the [Discord](https://discord.com) logger is enabled and configured, entries that are found to be rotting or rotted will be reported in a Discord channel.
+This can be helpful for keeping up with the webring's health and ensuring entries are available.
 Configuring the Discord logger is kept as simple as possible.

 1. Set the `ENABLE_DISCORD_LOGGING` secret value to `True` to enable the logger